bootlin/training-materials/slides/debugging-linux-application-stack/debugging-linux-application-stack.typ

 === softirq

-- SoftIRQs is a specific kernel mecanism that is executed in software interrupt context.
+- SoftIRQs is a specific kernel mechanism that is executed in software interrupt context.

 - Allows to execute code that needs to be deferred after interrupt